 We will see how my body reacts but, overall, I think we have a strong team and I'm looking forward to the race ahead," Van Avermaet said.

 The BinckBank Tour offers a stage race parcours suited to the one-day specialists, and Van Avermaet will be supported by the core of his spring classics group, with Lukasz Wizniowski, Michael Schar, Guillaume Van Keirsbulck, and Gijs Van Hoecke.
 Jakob Mareczko will target bunch sprints early in the race, while the squad is rounded out by Josef Černý.

-The 2019 BinckBank Tour kicks off with three largely flat stages in East Flanders, followed by a short but explosive stage around Houffalize, where Tim Wellens has twice won in the past.
+The 2019 BinckBank Tour kicks off on Monday with three largely flat stages in East Flanders, followed by a short but explosive stage around Houffalize, where Tim Wellens has twice won in the past.
 Another flatter stage takes the race into Holland, where there's also a short 8.35km time trial on stage 6.
 It's back to Belgium for the finale and the traditional stage built around the famous Muur Van Geraardsbergen climb in West Flanders, where Van Avermaet won a stage in 2014.

 "We will have the same objective as we have had at previous editions of this race and that is to support Greg Van Avermaet.
 We saw at Clásica de San Sebastián that he came out of the Tour de France in good shape and so, naturally, he will be our leader and we will look to help him go for a good result overall.
 I think, like every year, the race will be decided on the stage to Geraardsbergen, and we know Greg performs well there, so that will be an important day together with the short time trial and also the stage in Houffalize," said CCC Team director Valerio Piva explained.